 Millions of them.
 Millions of little eyes.
 4.5 million to be exact!
 An uninterrupted tapestry of blue and green surrounded us as we climbed the ribboning pathways.
 Quiet winds blew through the stems and the blossoms mimicked the ocean waves, which were also in plain sight.
 The warm currents of the Pacific and cold winters clash creating this place where northern and southern flora can grow.

-During the 2 or 3-week peak of the Baby Blue Eyes flowers the city provides free shuttle buses from Katsuda Station.
-It’s fairly easy access Hitachi Seaside Park from Tokyo, but it does take some time out of your day.
+During the 2 or 3-week peak of the Baby Blue Eyes flowers the city provides free shuttle buses from Ajigaura Station.
+A temporary additional city bus runs from Katsuta station to support the number of visitors.
+It’s fairly easy access Hitachi Seaside Park in Ibaraki Prefecture from Tokyo, but it does take some time out of your day.
 A one-way trip by public transportation easily takes more than two hours if you go from Tokyo.
 Opening hours of Hitachi Seaside Park during the Baby Blue Eyes bloom are from 9:30 am to 5:00 pm.
 Be mindful that the park is usually closed on Mondays, but opening days change during peak seasons.
 Please check their website carefully when planning your trip.
-Admission to Hitachi Seaside Park is 410 JPY for adults, 210 JPY for seniors, and 80 JPY for children under 15 years old.
+Admission to Hitachi Seaside Park is 450 JPY for adults, 210 JPY for seniors, and free for children under 12 years old.

 If you want to avoid the trains and see more of what Ibaraki has to offer, you can book your private tour with one of our guides, including the Hitachi Seaside Park, by clicking the link below.